 AP Spanish Language and Culture

-Mitchell G. Dowalgo, CSB (B.A., St. John Fisher College, M.Div., University of St. Michael’s College, M.A., University of Notre Dame, Post graduate studies: New York University/University of Madrid, Rochester Institute of Technology, Jesuit School of Theology of Santa Clara University, and Colgate Rochester Divinity School) is a Basilian priest who joined the faculty in 2015, and teaches Spanish I and works with individuals in the Learning Center.
+Mitchell G. Dowalgo, CSB (B.A., St. John Fisher College; M.Div., University of St. Michael’s College; M.A., University of Notre Dame; Post graduate studies: New York University/University of Madrid, Rochester Institute of Technology, Jesuit School of Theology of Santa Clara University, and Colgate Rochester Divinity School) is a Basilian priest who joined the faculty in 2015, and teaches Spanish I and works with individuals in the Learning Center.
 Prior teaching assignments include: Assumption College School in Windsor, Ontario, Andrean High School in Merriville IN, and The Aquinas Institute in Rochester NY.
 Fr.
 Mitch has extensive experience in university ministry serving at The University of Alberta, St. John Fisher College, and New Mexico State University.
-He is interested in languages and different cultures, the arts and traveling.
-He is an excellent cook and loves spending time with friends around a large table for good food and conversation.

-Emma Pluquet (B.A, Université Libre de Bruxelles, Post Graduate Degrees, Université Libre de Bruxelles, Université Catholique de Louvain, M.Ed.
-Nicholls State University) joined the faculty in August 2016, and teaches French I, French II, French III, and AP French Language and Culture.
+Emma Pluquet (B.A, Université Libre de Bruxelles; Post Graduate Degrees, Université Libre de Bruxelles; Université Catholique de Louvain; M.Ed.
+Nicholls State University) joined the faculty in 2016 and teaches French I, II and III, and AP French Language and Culture.
 Prior teaching assignments include: Lockport Upper Elementary in Louisiana, in addition to the Institute of Continuing Education in Brussels, Ecole Privée à Programmes Belges de Lubumbashi in Republic Democratic of Congo.
-She enjoys travel and reading 19th century French literature in her spare time.